-Interested applicants are requested to submit a current cover letter and resume to email@example.com quoting “DS4Y Internship.”
-Only applicants selected for an interview will be contacted.
+Interested applicants are requested to submit a current resume to: email@example.com quoting job “Local History Intern 2019” only those selected for an interview will be contacted.

 The Oshawa Public Libraries is an Equal Opportunity Employer in accordance with the Accessibility for Ontarians with Disabilities Act, 2005 and the Ontario Human Rights Code.
 The Oshawa Public Libraries will provide accommodations throughout the recruitment and selection and/or assessment process to applicants with disabilities.
 Personal information provided is collected under the authority of the Municipal Freedom of Information and Protection of Privacy Act.